Welcome to the Maine Fiber Farms Area

 The farmers in the Maine Fiber Farms area love to answer questions about their livestock and about running a small farm.
 Among the participants are amazing craftspeople who are more than eager to share their knowledge of knitting, weaving, spinning, felting and more.

 In addition to knowledge, fairgoers take home fabulous fiber goods produced by these farms.
 There are offerings from raw fleece and yarn to finished goods: hats, mittens, socks, shawls, scarves, sweaters and probably a few things you never imagined fiber could be used to create!
 Instructional books and “tools of the trade,” including spindles, spinning wheels, knitting needles and dyes, are available, too.

 The Maine Fiber Farms Area provides a unique opportunity to support an important part of Maine’s agricultural community.
 Sales of warm hats and toasty mittens help keep these farms going through the year.
 They are not “mass produced” but are lovingly crafted by the same people who raise these animals.
 All are unique, and many are works of art.

-Maine Fiber Farms Vendor Information
+2018 Maine Fiber Farms Exhibitor Application Information

 The Maine Fiber Farms area is open to Maine fiber producers and artists who raise their own livestock and are offering products they made with their own farm-raised fiber.
 If you are interested in exhibiting in the Maine Fiber Farms area at the Common Ground Country Fair, download the application packet below.
 It contains the guidelines for Maine Fiber Farms exhibitors and the booth application.